ezsystems/EzSystemsRecommendationBundle/README.md

 ### `server_uri`
 The URI your site's REST API can be accessed from.

+### `recommender.included_content_types`
+This allows you to define content types on which tracking script will be shown.
+Go to the Tracking section to get more details.

+### `recommender.consume_timeout`
+This setting describe when `consume` event should be submitted after page loading (in seconds).

-### [advanced] `ez_recommendation.api_endpoint`
+### [advanced] `api_endpoint` / `recommender.api_endpoint` / `tracking.api_endpoint` / `tracking.script_url`
-This will set the URI used for the YooChoose backend.
-Changing it without a valid reason will break all calls to yoochoose.
-It can be useful to test the API by mocking the service.
+All of those settings will set the URI's used for the YooChoose backend.
+Changing any of these parameters without a valid reason will break all calls to YooChoose.
+It can be useful to test the API by mocking the service, or if you have a hosted version of YooChoose Recommendation service.

 ## Usage